Will Scholfield, Engineer

 If you choose to make the switch and have weighed up the pros and cons of a standard boiler with your current set up, then it makes sense to also install some home insulation.
 Over time, this will lower the demand for heat in your home, giving you a bigger save on your energy bills.

 The system boiler will save more space in the home because it doesn’t need any roof space.
-Installation of a system boiler would be quicker because a lot of the components are already built into the boiler itself.
+Moreover, installation of a system boiler would be much quicker than a standard boiler.
+This is due to the fact that a lot of the components are already built into the boiler itself which means a little bit less hassle on the day of your installation.
 Although, if you have a bigger space to work with - a standard boiler may be better suited to your home.

 If you’re struggling to find the best standard boiler for your home or you’re looking for more information and advice on the different types of boiler system available, then you’re in the right place!

 Our engineers here at BOXT are experts at recommending you the ideal boiler and installing it quickly and safely into your home.
 We’ll also help you to compare prices of different setups.
-To chat with a professional or to request a quote, use our live chat feature - today!< Back to guides
+To chat with a professional or to request a quote, use our live chat feature - today!